-- Sent directly from your doctor to you as their patient - Lists individual items related to the services you received from that provider on the day of visit.
-(If not, you can request this) - If the provider submitted a claim to your insurance, the bill should show an adjustment or payment related to approved costs for the services you received - The bill should show any payment you already made, including co-payments or co-insurance - Describes options for bill payment methods and the date your payment is due - Includes bill payment coupon or portion that can easily be mailed back with your payment - Most providers will include contact info for their billing office to discuss payment options or to clarify questions about the bill and services provided.
+- Sent directly from your doctor to you as their Patient - Lists individual items related to the services you received from that provider on the day of visit.
+(If not, you can request this) - If the provider submitted claim to insurance, the bill should show an adjustment or payment related to insurance approved costs for the services you received - The bill should show any payment you already made, including copayments or co-insurance - Describes options for bill payment methods and date your payment is due - Includes bill payment coupon or portion that can easily be mailed back with your payment - Most providers will include contact info for their billing office to discuss payment options or to clarify questions about the bill and services provided.